 ||FNSFPL502 Conduct financial planning analysis and research

 ||FNSFPL503 Develop and prepare financial plan

 ||FNSFPL505 Review financial plans and provide ongoing service

-To complete the course evidence of the entry requirements will be required and this forms part of your first assessment.
-Should you wish to ensure you meet the entry requirements of this qualification prior to enrolment please provide a copy of your statement of attainment to AAMC Training and we will advise if are eligible to proceed with your enrolment.
+To complete the course, evidence of the entry requirements will be required and this forms part of your first assessment.
+Should you wish to ensure you meet the entry requirements of this qualification prior to enrolment please provide a copy of your statement of attainment to AAMC Training and we will advise if you are eligible to proceed with your enrolment.

 COURSE DELIVERY OPTIONS:

 • Correspondence - online access plus a hard copy of the course manual will be posted to you

 This course can also be delivered for groups and on demand.
 Please contact our head office on 08 9344 4088 or email@example.com for further information.